-Birthplace: Texas, USA, Silsbeesee more on Chloe Jones
+Birthplace: Silsbee, Texas, United States of Americasee more on Chloe Jones

 Adolphe Jean Menjou was an American actor.
 His career spanned both silent films and talkies.
 He appeared in such films as Charles Chaplin's A Woman of Paris, in which he played the lead role; Stanley Kubrick's Paths of Glory with Kirk Douglas; Ernst Lubitsch's The Marriage Circle; The Sheik with Rudolph Valentino; Morocco with Marlene Dietrich and Gary Cooper; and A Star Is Born.
 He was nominated for an Academy Award for The Front Page in 1931. ...more on Wikipedia